 Whether you are locating your metal raised bed on a hard surface or open ground we'd thoroughly recommend using one of our thick, one piece, polypropylene fabric raised bed liners.
 The porous material of the liner helps water retention, prevents the compost and soil from running out and also prevents weeds from growing through beneath.

-Our raised bed liners are available in a range of sizes to fit our Metal Raised Beds.
+Our raised bed liners are available in a range of sizes and 2 depths to fit our Metal Raised Beds.

 Please Note: Raised Bed Liners are not available for every size and height please see list below for size availability.

 - Raised Bed Liners manufactured from polypropylene fabric

 - Designed to fit our single and double tier Metal Raised Beds

 - Liners help to regulate drainage and retain water

 - Raised bed soil is notorious for drying out

 - Liner will retain fine sand and compost used when growing certain vegetables e.g. carrots